anyone-developer/anyone-validate-fs/docs/index.md

 ### `output`

-output of execution.
+the output of execution.

-## Other way usage
+## Other way usages

 ### `From NPM for programmatic use`